-(Réunion), Kenya, Madagascar, Mauritius, Mozambique, Seychelles, Somalia, South Africa and Tanzania, all of whom are contracting parties to the Nairobi Convention for the Protection, Management and Development of the Marine and Coastal Environment of the Western Indian Ocean Region.
+Marine and coastal resources in the WIO region are managed by various national institutions, organizations, agreements and commissions, all of which have independent and often overlapping mandates.
+The WIO region is comprised of ten countries: Comoros, France (Réunion), Kenya, Madagascar, Mauritius, Mozambique, Seychelles, Somalia, South Africa and Tanzania, all of whom are contracting parties to the Nairobi Convention for the Protection, Management and Development of the Marine and Coastal Environment of the Western Indian Ocean Region.
 The region has a total coastline of more than 15,000 km, a continental shelf area of some 450,000 km2 and an estimated population of 220 million people, of which over 60 million live within 100km of the shoreline.
 The WIO region's annual gross marine product (equivalent to the Gross Domestic Product of a country) of least US\$ 20.8 billion illustrates the significant economic value of the region's coastal and marine resources.

 However, the coastal and marine environment of the WIO region has started showing signs of degradation and biodiversity loss.
-Such trends can be attributed to both natural factors, such as climate change, and anthropogenic activities such as coastal development, overfishing, sand mining, dredging and pollution from land based sources and activities.
+Such trends can be attributed to factors such as climate change, coastal development, overfishing, sand mining, dredging and pollution from land based sources and activities.
 In line with these growing threats, stakeholders in the region are viewing ocean governance as an effective mechanism for addressing the sustainable use of marine and coastal resources.

 The Nairobi Convention offers a legal framework and a forum for intergovernmental discussions, under which the efforts of its contracting parties in the protection, management and development of their coastal and marine environment are coordinated.
 The Convention is keen to promote ocean governance through cooperation, collaboration and partnerships between governments, intergovernmental organizations, Regional Fisheries Management Organization and Regional Economic Communities.
-Such readiness was highlighted at the 2017 UN Ocean Conference, at which the Nairobi Convention and a large group of regional and international actors committed themselves to developing a partnership approach for implementing SDG 14, "Life under Water" in the Western Indian Ocean3.
+Such readiness was highlighted at the 2017 UN Ocean Conference, at which the Nairobi Convention and a large group of regional and international actors committed themselves to developing a partnership approach for implementing SDG 14, "Life under Water" in the Western Indian Ocean.
 The approach is also consistent with SDG 17, which encourages building partnerships between governments, the private sector, and civil society to achieve the SDGs.

-Rationale of the Ocean Governance Workshop
+Rationale of the Ocean Governance Training Workshop

-In August 2018, the Ninth Conference of Parties to the Nairobi Convention adopted Decision CP.9/6 on Ocean Governance, urging parties to work with regional bodies to implement AMCEN's Cairo Declaration, the 2050 Africa Integrated Maritime Strategy, and the provisions of Agenda 2063 on ecosystem-based management approaches.
-The decision also requested the Secretariat to contribute to the development of an African strategy on ocean governance.
-The workshop follows a Special Session on Ocean Governance in the Western Indian Ocean Region, organized by the Nairobi Convention and other partners in July 2019, Port Louis
+In August 2018, the Ninth Conference of Parties to the Nairobi Convention adopted Decision CP.9/6 on Ocean Governance, urging parties to work with regional bodies to implement AMCEN's Cairo Declaration, the 2050 Africa Integrated Maritime Strategy, and the provisions of Agenda 2063 on ecosystem-based management approaches as well as contribute to the development of an African strategy on ocean governance.
+The Nairobi Convention Secretariat has advanced the process of regional ocean governance through a series of technical dialogues which outlined several priorities, challenges, and recommendations.
+To address the recommendation on knowledge, human capacity development and awareness creation on ocean governance, the Nairobi Convention in collaboration with the International Ocean Institute - Southern Africa is organizing a training course on Ocean Governance: Policy, Law and Management for the Western Indian Ocean (WIO) region.

-3 https://oceanconference.un.org/commitments/?id=18313
+&lt;sup>2 https://oceanconference.un.org/commitments/?id=18313